 Surrounded by forested hills in the center of Transylvania is a medieval citadel.
 Sighișoara’s historic center is enclosed within its walls, and the colorful medieval homes are still lived in or have been turned into craft shops, gift shops, quaint outdoor cafes, or boutique hotels.
-Recognized for its historical and cultural value, the only inhabited medieval citadel in southeast Europe, Sighișoara is a designated a UNESCO World Heritage Site.
+Recognized for its historical and cultural value, it is one of the few inhabited medieval citadels in southeast Europe, Sighișoara is designated a UNESCO World Heritage Site.

 Growing up near Sighișoara, I visited the town often.
 Over the years, I’ve seen it change from a small town to a busy city and an international tourist destination.
 But one thing remained constant: the historic walled-in city center, the original medieval town.
 While outside its walls we saw new communist-style buildings erected rapidly, we could always walk into the center and enjoy its original homes aligned along narrow, cobbled streets, and parts of the original walls and towers once built to defend it.

 As much as I enjoyed my childhood visits, I never fully appreciated the historic town.
 Surrounded by medieval citadels, I took them for granted.
 It wasn’t until I revisited my old country with my American husband and saw things through his eyes that I appreciated the unique nature of the area I grew up in.
 Sighișoara is his favorite town in Transylvania, so we make it a point of stopping in the historic center every time we visit the country.
 Here are a few reasons you should visit this city, too.

 1. Explore The Streets Of A Medieval Town